 For us the Internet is by far the safest option and the one with highest growth potential.
 What we particularly like about it is that it gives us the chance to have real interaction with real people from all over the world.

 No-one is all powerful (unlike the share market), the transactions are small (unlike real estate) so it passes our “lumpiness” and “scariness” tests with flying colors!

 We firmly believe that for most people it is a better and safer bet than anything else out there, but this may not apply to you – you’ll need to make up your own mind as to what’s best for you.

 However if you want to know how to make money on internet focused activities and to do it as safe as possible you must get the right guidance and must align yourself with the right people who can show you how to take advantage of these opportunities.

-But if it doesn’t do it for you (we know it isn’t for everyone and if that describes you we’d love to hear from you how we can improve), we implore you to find another equal high-quality resource but with a better fit with you.
+But if it doesn’t do it for you (we know it isn’t for everyone and if that describes you we’d love to hear from you how else we can help you), we implore you to find another equal high-quality resource that is a better fit with you.

 But please be careful.

 Be careful of the so-called “gurus”

 In many ways the internet of today is still a lot like 100+ years ago when people who wanted to build their own car had to first discover the bits and pieces they needed, then source them and then put them together, all with little or no guidance.